hasura/graphql-engine/rfcs/v3-descriptions.md

 ### `Model` metadata object

-A model can have three diffrent types of descriptions, the number of descriptions correspond to the number of GraphQL APIs that are chosen to expose.
+A model can have three different types of descriptions, the number of descriptions correspond to the number of GraphQL APIs that are chosen to expose.
 At the moment of writing this document, two types of GraphQL APIs are supported, `select_many` and `select_one`.